'Shelter' (2010): A Twisted Version of 'Split' With Spirituality

 His previous film, Identity (2003) features the same multiple personality disorder as seen in this film.
 Making the movie Identity inspired him to tackle the same subject with a different narrative.

 - Under the title 6 Souls in 2013.

 - First released in Japan in 2010 under the title of Shelter.

 Genre: Psychological thriller.

 What's it About?

-Shelter or 6 Souls or whatever it chooses to call itself begins with Julianne Moore playing Cara—a psychiatrist who, after the death of her husband, has turned her faith to science.
+Julianne Moore is Dr. Cara—a psychiatrist who, after the death of her husband, has turned her faith to science.

 Shelter—Trailer, Courtesy of YouTube